Rabbi Yael Splansky (President)

 Rabbi Michal Shekel is the executive director of the Toronto Board of Rabbis and the rabbi of Har Tikvah Congregation, in Brampton, Ontario.
 Ordained at the Hebrew Union College-Jewish Institute of Religion, she began her rabbinic studies as a member of the first class of women accepted to the Jewish Theological Seminary of America.
 She has served congregations in Ontario, Boston, and New Jersey.
 Rabbi Shekel also teaches adult classes in Toronto covering a variety of Jewish topics.

 Rabbi Shekel is the original co-editor of the holiday section of myjewishlearning.com.
 She is also the author of numerous textbooks used in Jewish schools throughout North America and has contributed articles to a variety of Jewish publications such as The Women’s Torah Commentary (ed.
-Goldstein, Jewish Lights, 2000).
-Among the honours she has received, Rabbi Shekel is the recipient of a Bronfman Rabbinic Leadership scholarship.
+Goldstein, Jewish Lights, 2000) and The Mussar Torah Commentary (ed.
+Barry Block, CCAR, 2020).

 Rabbi Shekel has served as a board member of the Central Conference of American Rabbis and as the chairperson of the Reform Rabbis of Greater Toronto.
 She has also been a board member of the Canadian Council of Christians and Jews, and the Christian Jewish Dialogue of Toronto as well as on the boards of organizations dealing with Jewish continuity and education, outreach, poverty, interfaith issues, racism, and drug and substance abuse.